BabylonJS/Documentation/content/features/featuresDeepDive/materials/node_material/nodeMaterial.md

 Please note that the third parameter will contain optional values that will let you configure how the material will build its shader:

 - `emitComments`: Set this value to true if you want the blocks to emit comments in the shader code
+- `shaderLanguage`: By default, the node material will generate GLSL shaders but if you set that parameter to `BABYLON.ShaderLanguage.WGSL`, it will generate shaders for WebGPU (without needing to cross-compile them from GLSL to WGSL)

 #### Adding blocks